MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/delivering-experiences-for-mvnos.md

 If you must update the service metadata package, make sure that the mobile broadband app can initiate another account provisioning metadata operation that is based on the backend logic that the operator provides.
 In this way, you can specify when the service metadata is updated on the backend, and have the app periodically check the backend and apply account provisioning metadata information as required.

-**Note**
+> [!NOTE]
-Because service metadata is not versioned, the app cannot query the local copy of metadata to determine if it has been updated or applied over the customizations that were made by using account provisioning metadata.
+> Because service metadata is not versioned, the app cannot query the local copy of metadata to determine if it has been updated or applied over the customizations that were made by using account provisioning metadata.
 There is no way for an app to wake up and react to service metadata updates that are applied to the computer.

 A delay can occur between the time that the service metadata is uploaded through the Windows Dev Center hardware dashboard, and the time that computers receive the updated metadata.